5 Types of Basement Floor Drains (With Pictures)

 Regular maintenance is essential to maintain the sump pump and necessary to keep it free of clogs.
 Although the work is straightforward, you will need to have a contractor inspect the outlet pipes annually or semi-annually.

-They’ll Require Replacement
+They’ll Require a Replacement

 Sump pumps will usually need to be replaced about every 10 years–even high-quality pumps.
 Before getting a pump, inquire about the pump’s age, warranty, and installation requirements.
 This will give you an idea of what to expect in terms of its life expectancy and replacement steps.